brokenpylons/PaperTemplate/README.md

 ## GitHub Actions
 The repositry has an action setup for building the paper.
 It runs ```nix-build``` and uploads the paper as an artifact.
-The dependencies are cached between runs, to optimize the build times (cca.
+The dependencies are cached between runs to optimize the build times (cca.
 2 min).

 ## Notes
 ```lualatex``` and ```luaotfload-tool``` fail without output when ran using ```nix-build```.